 Investing for millennials looks a little like this:

-- Savings and budgeting is what creates wealth, not investing
+- Savings and budgeting is what creates wealth, not investing.

-- Worried about helping parents, whose portfolios have been impacted by market events
+- Worried about helping parents whose portfolios have been impacted by market events.

-- A distrust for TV, online, and social media personalities when it comes to investing and money management
+- A distrust for TV, online, and social media personalities when it comes to investing and money management.

-We need, as a generation, to take in the events that have happened, but craft a strategy around them that will enable success over the long term.
+We need, as a generation, to take in the events that have happened, but craft a strategy around them that will enable success over the long-term.
 Here's what I'm talking about.

-The Pitfalls of Being Too Risk Adverse
+The Pitfalls of Being Too Risk-Averse

-In my article How to Invest if you Don't Make Much Money, I shared the story of my friends mom who just saved all her life.
-She had a 401k at her company, but kept all of her investments in the “Stable Value” fund because she didn't want to lose any money.
+In my article How to Invest If You Don't Make Much Money, I shared the story of my friend's mom who just saved all her life.
+She had a 401(k) at her company, but kept all of her investments in the “Stable Value” fund because she didn't want to lose any money.

-And guess what, she was now faced with having to work for as long as her body could hold up — 70 or beyond.
+And guess what?
+She was now faced with having to work for as long as her body could hold up — 70 or beyond.
 She had to wait until 70 to get the largest Social Security payment possible, since her own savings could support her.

 Saving and Budgeting Won't Help You Reach Your Financial Goals

 You need your money to grow!
 You need your money to work for you.
-Or you need to earn more money.
+Or, you need to earn more money.

 Investing for Millennials in a Way that is Comfortable

 But at the end of the day, millennials will still need to invest.
-So, you can make more money, and save more money — but saving money alone will not help you grow your money.
+So, you can make more money and save more money — but saving money alone will not help you grow your money.
 You need to invest it, but you need to invest it in a way that is comfortable.

-For example, if you want to start a business, having 12 months of cash can bring some peace of financial mind.
+For example, if you want to start a business, having 12 months of cash can bring some financial peace of mind.
 Or, if you don't work in a stable job, the bigger the cash pile, the better.
-So, if your expenses are $2,000 a month, we're talking a minimum of $12,000 just in cash.
+So, if your expenses are $2,000 per month, we're talking a minimum of $12,000 just in cash.

-But, since most millennials don't trust me – ask your parents how to get started!
+But, since most millennials don't trust me . . . ask your parents how to get started!
 You need to invest — even if it's only $100 per month.
 The power of compounding will help you grow your money over time!